foorschtbar/LoRaProMini/README.md

   - Bosch BME280 (humidity, barometric pressure and ambient temperature)
   - Maxim DS18B20(+)/DS18S20(+)/DS1822 1-Wire temperature sensor

+### Warning

+LoRaProMini does not take care of the compliance with the duty cycle limitation.
+Please select only transmission intervals that are within the legal limits (1%/0.1%).
+Please also note that the interrupt inputs may cause additional transmissions if this function is activated.

 ## Example Applications

 ### Environmental (Weather/Clima) Sensor